How to Cook Frozen Tamales (Fresh or Cooked Instructions)

 How to Serve These Tamales

-No matter which reheating process you use for cooking your frozen tamales, you can serve them just the same as when make fresh tamales all in one day.
+No matter which method you use for cooking your frozen tamales, you can serve them just the same as when you make fresh tamales all in one day.

 Tamales go great with your favorite salsa or hot sauce, sour cream, and with rice or refried beans on the side.